Tarka the Otter: Audiobook

 In 1978 Sir David Attenborough narrated an audiobook version of the story, released as a double audio cassette.

 Film adaptation

-The novel has been adapted into a film: Tarka the Otter.
+The novel has been adapted into a film, Tarka the Otter.
 In 1974, Williamson began working on a script for a film treatment of the novel, but it was not regarded as suitable to film.
-Having previously rejected two separate offers from Walt Disney, Williamson finally accepted an offer to make the film from English wildlife documentary film-maker David Cobham, whom he trusted.
+Having previously rejected two offers from Walt Disney, Williamson finally accepted an offer to make the film from English wildlife documentary film-maker David Cobham, whom he trusted.

-The movie, narrated by Peter Ustinov, was released in 1979, with a screenplay by Gerald Durrell.
+The film, narrated by Peter Ustinov, was released in 1979, with a screenplay by Gerald Durrell.
 One of Williamson's sons, Richard, and his daughter-in-law appear in the film.
 It was voted the 98th greatest family film in a Channel 4 poll.
 The soundtrack for the film was composed by David Fanshawe and performed by Tommy Reilly.